iconify/website/docs/usage/css/unocss/index.md

 It is that simple.

-For more information see [README file in preset-icons package](https://github.com/unocss/unocss/tree/main/packages/preset-icons/).
+For more information, see [README file in preset-icons package](https://github.com/unocss/unocss/tree/main/packages/preset-icons/).

 ## Icon size